Just for little people, the Kidsock has a cushioned foot and stretchy ribbed leg. It is warm, comfortable and hard-wearing.

 Warning: Last items in stock!

-Are only for children.
-Are mohair rich.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Only for children.
+Mohair rich.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 6 colours.
+Available in 7 colours.

 Fibre Content: 70% Mohair, 28% JAS Nylon, 2% Lycra